-So, you’ve come up with a great company name and you’re done registering your company.
-Great!
+Choosing a great company name and registering your business is an exciting first step for entrepreneurs in the UK.
 That means you own the legal rights to the name, logo and slogans – and nobody else can use them… right?

 Sorry, unfortunately not.
 Registering a company name merely means that other businesses can’t register the same (or a very similar) name at Companies House.